 Outcome measures: Visual analog scales were used to score pain at rest and during physical activity for each person’s primary and secondary areas of chronic pain.
 An activities of daily living questionnaire was used to collect data on physical functioning.

-Results: The data showed rapid reduction of chronic pain in people consuming ACE, where the reduction in pain scores for each person’s primary pain area reached a high level of statistical significance after 2 weeks of consumption (P<0.01), both when at rest and when being physically active.
+Results: The data showed rapid reduction of chronic pain in people consuming ACE, where the reduction in pain scores for each person’s primary pain area reached a high level of statistical significance after 2 weeks of consumption (P<0.01) with the effects similar to those after consuming maeng da kratom capsules, both when at rest and when being physically active.
 Secondary pain areas when physically active showed highly significant improvements within 1 week of consumption of 1 g/d (P<0.001) and borderline significant improvements within 1 week of consuming 500 mg/d (P<0.065) and 250 mg/d (P<0.05).
 This was accompanied by an increased ability to perform daily activities (P<0.05).
 A small but significant weight loss was observed during the 4-week study, as the average body mass index dropped from 31.4 to 29.4 (P<0.01).

 Conclusion: Consumption of ACE was associated with reduction of chronic pain, as well as a dose-dependent increased ability to perform activities of daily living.